pnp/PnP-PowerShell/Documentation/Get-PnPUnifiedGroup.md

 PS:> Get-PnPUnifiedGroup -Identity $groupDisplayName
 ```

-Retrieves a specific Office 365 Group based on its DisplayName
+Retrieves a specific or list of Office 365 Groups that start with the given DisplayName

 ### ------------------EXAMPLE 4------------------
 ```powershell
 PS:> Get-PnPUnifiedGroup -Identity $groupSiteMailNickName
 ```

-Retrieves a specific Office 365 Group based on the mail nickname
+Retrieves a specific or list of Office 365 Groups for which the email starts with the provided mail nickName

 ### ------------------EXAMPLE 5------------------
 ```powershell